How To Screen Rental Applications in Denver?

 You would be surprised how many people have been evicted.
 Even people that seemed normal have evictions.
 So, the second thing we look for is eviction history.

-The third thing we look for Is what we call the ability to pay, which means we look at their income.
+The third thing we look for is what we call the ability to pay, which means we look at their income.

-Sometimes you have to tell people that they cannot afford the property because of their income.
+Sometimes you have to tell people they cannot afford the property because of their income.
 This is looking out for you and the prospective tenant.
 It is important to not only have your best interest at heart, but also theirs.

 We get check pay stubs and we sometimes have to talk to employers to get what we call the ability to pay.